 This new sail expedition from Iceland to West Greenland trip explores the Westfjords region including Hornstrandir Nature Reserve, a remote area without roads and inaccessible except by sail, foot or ski.

-An extraordinary chance to sail between Iceland and Greenland (and back!) via the remote and beautiful Hornstrandir Nature Reserve.
+An extraordinary chance to sail between Iceland and West Greenland via the remote and beautiful Hornstrandir Nature Reserve.

-Isafjordur, the capital of the Westfjords lies safely behind a sand spit and is the start and end point for this amazing voyage.
+Isafjordur, the capital of the Westfjords lies safely behind a sand spit and is the start point for this amazing voyage.

 There are no roads, making a boat, the only possible way into the reserve.
 The people who used to live here cultivated small pieces of land to support their cattle with hay during the darker months.
 And although during summer many birds and eggs where taken from the bird cliffs, fishing was the main in come for the people of the Hornstrandir area.
 After the abandonment, the flora slowly started to recover its former and original state.
 The now 260 flowering plants and ferns are a good summer hide out for the arctic foxes who made their own recovery.
 A hand full of houses abandoned and restored are the last reminder of the little civilization once present.

 The weather and wind will shape your course.
 The first destination might be Hornbjarg and its towering bird cliffs.
 It is home to many sea birds during the short and intensive summer.
 Razorbills, Guillemots, Kittiwakes and Fulmars are the main inhabitants.
 They are fair game for the Arctic fox and her cups.
 Always luring and risking their own lives to secure an evening meal.
 The walks up the cliffs are breath taking.
 It gives a great view into the Greenland Sund and over the bay and mountains to the East.